MerginMaps/db-sync/README.md

 # DB Sync Script

-This tool takes care of two-way synchronization between [Mergin](public.cloudmergin.com) and another database (currently supporting PostGIS).
+This tool takes care of two-way synchronization between [Mergin Maps](https://app.merginmaps.com/) and another database (currently supporting PostGIS).

 That means you can:
-- insert / update / delete features in PostGIS database - and the changes will get automatically pushed to a configured Mergin project
+- insert / update / delete features in PostGIS database - and the changes will get automatically pushed to a configured Mergin Maps project
-- insert / update / delete features in a GeoPackage in Mergin project - and the changes will get automatically pushed to the PostGIS database
+- insert / update / delete features in a GeoPackage in Mergin Maps project - and the changes will get automatically pushed to the PostGIS database

 ### How does it work

-- a single GeoPackage file in a Mergin project is treated as an equivalent of a database schema - both can contain multiple tables with data
+- a single GeoPackage file in a Mergin Maps project is treated as an equivalent of a database schema - both can contain multiple tables with data
 - after the initialization, DB sync tool uses "main" schema in database (where any user editing may happen) and "base" schema (where only DB sync tool is allowed to do changes)
-- the "base" schema contains the same data as the most recently known project version in Mergin, and it is used to figure out whether there have been any changes in the database - if there were, they will be pushed to the appropriate GeoPackage in Mergin project
+- the "base" schema contains the same data as the most recently known project version in Mergin Maps, and it is used to figure out whether there have been any changes in the database - if there were, they will be pushed to the appropriate GeoPackage in Mergin Maps project

 ### Quick start

 Not sure where to start?
-Check out our [quick start](docs/quick_start.md) guide to set up sync between your database and a new Mergin project.
+Check out our [quick start](docs/quick_start.md) guide to set up sync between your database and a new Mergin Maps project.

 <div><img align="left" width="45" height="45" src="https://raw.githubusercontent.com/MerginMaps/docs/main/src/.vuepress/public/slack.svg"><a href="https://merginmaps.com/community/join">Join our community chat</a><br/>and ask questions!</div><br />